schoolofdevops/kubernetes-labguide/chapters/index.md

-# Kubernetes Lab Guide
+# Kubernetes Tutorial

-Welcome to the Kubernetes Course  by School of Devops
+Welcome to the Kubernetes Tutorial  by School of Devops

-This is a Lab Guide which goes along with the Docker and Kubernetes courses conducted by School of Devops.
+This document was originally created as  a Lab Guide to go along with the [Kubernetes Course by School of Devops](http://www.schoolofdevops.com/).
+However, you could also use it on its own now to practice learning kubernetes topics.

-For information about the devops trainign courses visit [schoolofdevops.net](http://schoolofdeovps.net).
+If you still believe you could learn better and faster by audio visual means, definitely consider subscribing to our course at  [schoolofdevops.com](http://schoolofdeovps.com).

 ## Team